 Subscribe to Law for Lawmakers via Apple Podcasts

-In episode two, Baroness Shami Chakrabarti will share her experiences of holding power to account as a member of the House of Lords and in her previous role as director of Liberty.
+In episode two, Baroness Shami Chakrabarti shares her experiences of holding power to account over a high-profile career in both law and politics.

 Later in the series: